How long would it take you to memorize an entire deck of cards, in order? One hour? Two hours? Three days? Would it be impossible?

 To demonstrate how his method works, Dellis mapped a journey using anchor points around the PNL stage and then instructed the audience to place visualizations on each of those points.
 The images were absurd, ranging from two-legged dogs hanging from the blinds to Jackie Chan playing Jenga near the easel, (See 17:00).
 The absurdity was intentional:

 “You want to make things as silly, bizarre, violent, and sexual as possible.
 I’ll find myself memorizing things that are very disturbing.
-But, that’s the best way,” he said.
+But, that’s the best way.”

 As the audience shouted out each absurd image along the path around the room, Dellis translated the images to mountain names (Two legged dog = K2, Jackie Chen playing Jenga = Kangchenjunga), and revealed that the entire group had just memorized the tallest 14 peaks in the world, in order by height.